design-tokens/community-group/technical-reports/format/groups.md

   <figcaption>Progressive disclosure groups</figcaption>
 </figure>

-### Export tools
+### Translation tools

 Token names are not guaranteed to be unique within the same file.
 The same name can be used in different groups.
-Also, export tools MAY need to export design tokens in a uniquely identifiable way, such as variables in code.
-Export tools SHOULD therefore use design tokens' paths as these _are_ unique within a file.
+Also, translation tools MAY need to export design tokens in a uniquely identifiable way, such as variables in code.
+Translation tools SHOULD therefore use design tokens' paths as these _are_ unique within a file.

 For example, a [=translation tool=] like [Style Dictionary](https://amzn.github.io/style-dictionary/) might use the following design token file: